Close Menu

 Be Vague in Your Social Media

 Social media is both an asset and a liability.
 While it has made connecting with friends and family easier, it has also exposed you online.
-If you are tempted to share your information online to make it easier to find you, so you shouldn’t do this.
+If you are tempted to share your information online to make it easier to find you, you shouldn’t do this.
 Social media sites like Twitter, Facebook, and Instagram know no bounds regarding data privacy.
-They can share confidential information like your address and phone number and sometimes link your bank account to your main profile.
+They can share confidential information like your address and phone number, and sometimes link your bank account to your main profile.
 If you’re not careful, details like your pinned location and Zip code can also be readily available to the public.

 Consequently, if a cybercriminal comes across your profile with malicious intent, they can easily misuse your information and access financial records, which they can steal.
-For this reason, try sharing your information online to a minimum; you don’t need to link your website or bank account to your main profile and reduce the details you mention about your life.
+For this reason, try sharing your information online to a minimum; you don’t need to link your website or bank account to your main profile, and reduce the details you mention about your life.

 Create Stronger Passwords